Project directors

 - Prof. Dr. Rolf Krause is the director of the Euler institute and a professor with a chair in Advanced Scientific Computing at USI, Lugano - Switzerland.

 His research focuses on numerical simulation and mathematical modelling in scientific computing and computational sciences, leading the research group "High Performance Methods for Numerical Simulation in Science, Medicine and Engineering".
-He is also co-director of the recently installed Center for Computational Medicine in Cardiology - CCMC. - Dr. Diego Ulisse Pizzagalli is an independent researcher in Computational Medicine at the Università della Svizzera italiana (USI, Lugano, Switzerland) and visiting scientist at IRB.
+He is also co-director of the recently installed Center for Computational Medicine in Cardiology - CCMC. - Dr. Diego Ulisse Pizzagalli leads the Digital Pathophysiology Lab at the Euler institute, USI.
+His research is at the intersection of Computational Sciences and Biomedicine.
 In his doctoral studies, supported by systemsx.ch, Diego focused on network theory to study the migration and interaction of immune cells in vivo, contributing to bridging the gap between computer vision and immunology.
 Moreover, he recently translated these techniques from cells to patients and is currently co-PI in a project aiming at monitoring longitudinally a cohort of patients with chronic liver disease.
 Diego serves as a teaching assistant and lecturer at USI in subjects related to machine learning in medicine, computing theory, and signal processing.

 Project partners